johntosberg/acme-kotlin/README.md

 The purpose of this application is to determine what communication method to use based on the upcoming five day forecast for Minneapolis.
 It uses the [OpenWeatherApi](https://openweathermap.org/forecast5)'s five day forecast API to get the weather.

+For ease of use, *my free API key* is exposed directly in the code.
+Please don't abuse it.

 ## Rules:

 - The best time to engage a customer via a text message is when it is sunny and warmer than 75